Doji Stock Candles Pattern and Marubozu Candles Pattern

 Marubozu Candle

-Marubozu are long candlesticks that have no upper or lower shadows, Like shown and illustrated below.
+Marubozu are long candlesticks that have no upper or lower shadows, Like illustrated below.

 Marubozu Candlesticks

-Marubozu are continuing candle patterns that show stock trading price is going to continue in the same direction as that of the marubozu candlestick.
-The marubozu can be white/blue or black/red depending on the direction of the market price trend.
+Marubozu are ongoing candle patterns that suggest the stock trading price will continue in the same direction as the marubozu candlestick.
+The marubozu can be white/blue or black/red, depending on which way the market price trend is going.

 Marubozu Candles